ethyca/fides/docs/fides/docs/guides/generating_datamap.md

 ## What's missing?

 This next section focuses on the data map columns populated with `N/A` and how to replace that with value-added data required as part of a RoPA.
 To do this, we need to extend the default taxonomy for our particular situation.
+The manifeset updates can be viewed in `demo_extended_taxonomy.yml`.

 ### Data Use